The Chart for Hewlett Packard Enterprise Company (HPE) Is Flashing Mixed Signals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HPE starting from Black Thomas E Jr, who sale 16,512 shares at the price of $14.55 back on Sep 10.
-After this action, Black Thomas E Jr now owns 0 shares of Hewlett Packard Enterprise Company, valued at $240,250 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HPE starting from Hotard Justin, who sale 12,286 shares at the price of $15.41 back on Oct 21.
+After this action, Hotard Justin now owns 0 shares of Hewlett Packard Enterprise Company, valued at $189,327 using the latest closing price.

-Rothman Irv, the Pres & CEO Financial Services of Hewlett Packard Enterprise Company, sale 10,000 shares at $14.96 during a trade that took place back on Sep 08, which means that Rothman Irv is holding 31,620 shares at $149,600 based on the most recent closing price.
+Neri Antonio F, the President and CEO of Hewlett Packard Enterprise Company, sale 88,136 shares at $15.26 during a trade that took place back on Oct 15, which means that Neri Antonio F is holding 394,040 shares at $1,344,876 based on the most recent closing price.

 Stock Fundamentals for HPE